sonobeacon/Android-SonoNet-SDK/README.md

 We will provide you with the SDK as well as the Api key and the Location Id.
 Note: The location Id is an identifier used to determine a particular location/environment in which beacons can be detected.
 E.g. Your retail store is equipped with 5 Sono beacons, thus only those 5 beacons (which are associated to the location) are detected by the SDK.
-Skip adding the location Id to the SonoNetCredentials, if you want to detected all Sono beacons.
+Skip adding the location Id to the SonoNetCredentials, if you do not want to detect only certain Sono beacons.

 ## Inside your app